Building the Pamir Trail

 A late July 2023 solo hike confirmed that Beob Pass is passable, but not without some difficulty.
 After the abandoned village of Namnarud there is no longer any sort of trail.
 The route is open terrain and, being in an area of Tajikistan with higher rainfall and limited grazing, the Beob Gorge is overgrown with a jungle of high weeds.
 At the top the gorge gets steep and steeper and you must navigate the boulders and rocks fields of old and new glacial moraines before a final sketchy ascent to the pass on glacier and a steep rock pitch.

-Glacial lake at 3680m near the Beob Pass.
+Glacial lake at 3680m near the Beob Pass

 Beyond Ghorif the terrain becomes wilder, with bear scat seen regularly and thorny brush pushing over the trail.
 After Ghorif I didn’t see another person until the Rasht Valley side on the third day of hiking.
 By the standards of western Tajikistan, this is quite an isolated and wild area.
 Anybody who hikes through this area will need a high degree of confidence to hike independently.
 Danger is always waiting with every river and bridge crossing, and the Beob Pass is not a certain thing.
 It may be an unpredictable scrambling on glacier and steep rock.
 Another danger is presented by the weather, with the ridges here getting hit regularly by storms and with much higher precipitation than the Fann Mountains or the Pamirs.
 A well planned selection of clothing and tent is required.